Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

 In the above studies, Dirac quasiparticles exhibiting strong spin-momentum locking are considered to enhance the efficiency of the SOT control of magnetic moments. {\em Vice versa}, a scheme has been recently proposed for the electric control of Dirac band crossings by reorienting magnetic moments via SOT \cite{Smejkal2017}.
 Instead of 2D surface states of a topological insulator, these predictions consider Dirac bands in the bulk of a topological 3D semimetal.
-Since Dirac bands can only exist in systems with a combined space-inversion and time-inversion (${\cal PT}$) symmetry, FMs are excluded.
-On the other hand, the combined ${\cal PT}$-symmetry in an AF is equivalent to a magnetic crystal symmetry in which AF spin-sublattices occupy inversion-partner lattice sites.
+Since Dirac bands can only exist in systems with a combined space-inversion and time-inversion (${\cal PT}$) symmetry, ferromagnets are excluded.
+On the other hand, the combined ${\cal PT}$-symmetry in an antiferromagnet is equivalent to a magnetic crystal symmetry in which antiferromagnetic spin sublattices occupy inversion-partner lattice sites.
 This in turn allows for an efficient SOT, as discussed in the previous section.

-Chiral spin-textures in the momentum-space of topological insulators or semimetals have their real-space counterparts in chiral domain walls (DWs) and skyrmions.
-These non-uniform magnetization objects are the basis of the racetrack memory concept illustrated in Fig.~\ref{fig-DW_Skyrmion} \cite{Parkin2015,Fert2013}.
-A domain-wall racetrack memory consists of a series of alternating up and down magnetization domains that can be synchronously shifted along the corresponding multi-bit track and by this sequentially read by a single magnetoresistive sensor [see Fig.~\ref{fig-DW_Skyrmion}(a)].